-3.6.3 OTHER MINIMUM QUALIFICATION OF TEACHERS WITH SOME YEARS OF EXPERIENCE (BOUND BY FORMER QUALIFICATION REQUIREMENTS) AND SALARY RANGE reference year.
+In some countries the minimum qualification requirements for fully qualified teachers with 10 or more years of experience can be different from those of teachers entering the teaching profession in the current reference year.
 Changes in the education policy over years may have resulted in some cases in changes in the qualification requirements to become a teacher.
-As a consequence, the minimum qualifications (described in row A1) to enter the teaching profession in the current reference year may be different from the requirements for teachers that entered the teaching profession some years ago.
+As a consequence, the minimum qualifications (described in rows A1 and A1D) to enter the teaching profession in the current reference year may be different from the requirements for teachers that entered the teaching profession some years ago.